University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 `core_genome.full.aln.treefile`

-You will first need to download the two tree files, don't forget to also download the metadata file form step 6.
+You will first need to download the two tree files, don't forget to also download the metadata file from step 6.

 Then, view each tree in Microreact.
 The easiest approach is to open two separate browser windows or tabs.
 In each browser, go to the Microreact website ((https://microreact.org)) and open one of the two trees.
 Follow the instructions in Step 6 to annotate each tree.